Truth or Consequences

-Truth or Consequences is an American game show originally hosted on NBC radio by Ralph Edwards (1940–1957) and later on television by Edwards (1950–1954), Jack Bailey (1954–1956), Bob Barker (1956–1975), Steve Dunne (1957–1958), Bob Hilton (1977–1978) and Larry Anderson (1987–1988).
+Truth or Consequences is an American game show originally hosted on NBC radio by Ralph Edwards (1940–57) and later on television by Edwards (1950–54), Jack Bailey (1954–56), Bob Barker (1956–75), Steve Dunne (1957–58), Bob Hilton (1977–78) and Larry Anderson (1987–88).
 The television show ran on CBS, NBC and also in syndication.
 The premise of the show was to mix the original quiz element of game shows with wacky stunts.

-The daily syndicated show was produced by Ralph Edwards Productions (later Ralph Edwards/Stu Billett Productions), in association with and distributed by Metromedia Producers Corporation (1966–1978) and Lorimar-Telepictures (1987–1988).
-Current rights are owned by Ralph Edwards Productions and FremantleMedia.
+The daily syndicated show was produced by Ralph Edwards Productions (later Ralph Edwards/Stu Billett Productions), in association with and distributed by Metromedia Producers Corporation (1966–78) and Lorimar-Telepictures (1987–88).
+Current rights are owned by Ralph Edwards Productions.

 Game play

 On the show, contestants received roughly two seconds to answer a trivia question correctly (usually an off-the-wall question that no one would be able to answer correctly, or a bad joke) before "Beulah the Buzzer" sounded.
 On the rare occasions that a contestant did answer correctly, the host would reveal that the question had multiple parts.
-Failing to complete this "truth" portion meant that the contestant had to face "consequences," typically by performing a zany and embarrassing stunt.
+Failing to complete this "truth" portion meant that the contestant had to face "consequences", typically by performing a zany and embarrassing stunt.
 Contestants' involvement in these stunts and the audience's reaction led Edwards to state about himself and his producers, "Aren't we devils?"
 From the start, most contestants preferred to answer the question wrong to perform the stunt.
 Edwards said, "Most of the American people are darned good sports."

 A popular segment on many episodes was an emotional surprise for a contestant, such as being reunited with a long-lost relative or with an enlisted son or daughter returning from military duty overseas, particularly Vietnam.
 Sometimes, if a military member was based in California, his spouse or parents were flown in for a reunion.

 During Barker's run as host, a side game, "Barker's Box", was played at the end of the show.
 Barker's Box had four drawers; three contained money, while a pop-up "surprise" was in the fourth.
 The contestant chose one drawer at a time and won the money in each.
 The game ended if the contestant found the surprise, while avoiding it awarded a bonus prize.

 Barker traditionally ended each episode with the phrase, "Hoping all your consequences are happy ones."
 In one 1994 episode of The Price Is Right, he started to deliver that closing, but caught his mistake and covered it by saying "hoping all your...prices are right!", instead of the familiar "Have your pets spayed or neutered" line he was best known for using at the time.